 There is a huge debate in education today about the value of homework for students.
-At NCCS, we believe that , as with most things, balance is key.
-Our students work hard at school each day, and our slightly longer academic day and less time spent in transitions allow us to accomplish much each day.
-We also feel that extracurriculars, family time, and open ended play are important aspects of raising well-rounded children.
+At NCCS, we believe that, as with most things, balance is key.
+Our students work hard at school each day, and our slightly longer academic day and less time spent in transitions allow us to accomplish much during each school day.
+We also feel that extracurriculars, family time, and open-ended play are important aspects of raising well-rounded children.

 Our curriculum is our own, with consideration given to Maryland’s Career and College Ready Standards.
 The implementation of our curriculum is designed to be multisensory and engaging, leading to better acquisition of knowledge, as well as better retention.
 Concepts are reviewed and retaught as necessary with the goal of master in mind.
 Each day our students receive instruction in mathematics, science, literature, writing, and history/geography.